-This October, private health insurers are expected to implement their delayed rate rise, an increase which could leave older Aussie battlers struggling to make ends meet.
+These increases could leave older Aussie battlers struggling to make ends meet.
 Seniors are also being slugged by a reduction in the government rebate, which means they are paying more of their premium.

 Comparison companies around Australia, such as Health Insurance Comparison, experience an influx of customers scrabbling to compare their funds after rate rises.
 Going through an Australian comparison company could actually knock hundreds off the cost of your health insurance.

 A recent survey of six thousand NSA members revealed that seniors want lower out-of-pocket fees for specialists, cost-effective private health cover premiums, and more funding from Medicare across more services, including public hospitals.

 “People on low and fixed incomes are particularly hard hit and are forced to put off medical treatment or cut their private health cover,” said Henschke, in an interview last year.* “Gap costs are a major contributor to rising out-of-pocket expenses”.

 With out-of-pocket expenses continuing to rise alongside GP fees, Medicare rebates cannot keep up.
 Insurance policies are confusing to compare, and external hospital fees are just adding to health costs, according to Henschke.
 He said: “Patients’ bills often include costs for multiple doctors, including surgeons, anaesthetists, pathologists and radiologists.